Understanding the Role of Cholesterol in your Diet

 What do the Cholesterol Numbers Mean?

-Is High Cholesterol in food really the problem?
+Is High Cholesterol food the problem?

-Only about 25% of the body’s cholesterol comes from the food we eat.
+Only about 20% of the body’s cholesterol comes from the food we eat.
 This relatively small percentage of food is the reason why foods like eggs that carry health benefits in other regards should not be avoided strictly because of their cholesterol content.
 Eating eggs will probably not elevate your cholesterol significantly.

 The concern when pertaining to food then comes from “junk food” or other foods high in saturated fat.
 Food that lacks any real health benefit while simultaneously raising cholesterol is a serious concern (for more reasons than simply cholesterol).
-Researchers believe that often times this poor dieting can be an issue caused by someone’s environment and lifestyle, which can result in high cholesterol impacting multiple members of one family.
+Researchers believe that often this poor dieting can be an issue caused by someone’s environment and lifestyle, which can result in high cholesterol impacting multiple members of one family.

 Why High Cholesterol is a Health Concern